earthly/website/blog/_posts/2022-07-22-use-mongo-with-go.md

 author: Ukeje Goodness

 internal-links:
+ - MongoDB
+ - Go
+ - Atlas
+ - Cluster
- - just an example
+ - Database
 ---

 Recently, NoSQL Databases like [MongoDB](https://earthly.dev/blog/mongodb-docker/), LevelDB, Redis, and others have been preferred for building and deploying applications.
-MongoDB is one of the most popular and adopted NoSQL databases due to its simplicity and ease of use.
+[MongoDB](/blog/mongodb-docker) is one of the most popular and adopted NoSQL databases due to its simplicity and ease of use.

 The Go MongoDB driver provides functionality for using the MongoDB database in Go.
 The Go MongoDB driver is the official driver provided, maintained, and fully supported by MongoDB.